What Is Mucormycosis and How Does It Affect You?

 Antifungal medications and, in some cases, surgical removal of damaged tissue are used to treat mucormycosis.

 Early treatment with antifungal medications increases the outcome of mucormycosis infection.
-Amphotericin B is usually provided injectable as the first line of defence.
-Oral posaconazole (Noxafil) or isavuconazole (Cresemba) can be used after patients have reacted to amphotericin B or if they are unable to tolerate it.
+Therefore, Amphotericin B is usually provided injectable as the first line of defence.
+Oral posaconazole (Noxafil) or isavuconazole (Cresemba) can be used after patients have reacted to amphotericin B or if they cannot tolerate it.

 Surgery is often needed to remove contaminated tissue in mucormycosis.